Mat Quest, Chapter 2: 1975, The Garden

 How will it work?

-Basically, I am going through every event and show currently on Peacock, starting from the beginning – or, in this case, 1973.
+The basic format remains the same.
 I will let you know what I consider to be worth watching.
 If I think it’s skippable, it probably won’t be mentioned.
-Or maybe I will mention something in passing if you are looking to take a deep dive into a particular wrestler or style or title.
-I want to focus on the non-McMahon promotions, but I am folding in older content from WWE (or, as it was known in the 70s, WWWF) as well.
-For the record, we are defining older for now as essentially anything that aired prior to the debut of Raw.
+Or maybe I mention something in passing if you are looking to take a deep dive into a particular wrestler or style or title.

 Second, these articles are meant to be informational.
 I definitely will go on a rant or a tangent from time to time, but this series will not be the place for in-depth match reviews or lengthy think pieces on how a certain match or segment contributed to the greater wrestling zeitgeist.
 You probably will find pieces like that on this site at some point, just not here.

 Maybe you are a newer wrestling fan who is interested in the older stuff but was unsure where to start.
-Maybe you want to make sure you check out the good stuff from the archive before it possibly disappears, moves or evolves into its own paid service.
-Or maybe you are just burnt out on the current wrestling product and are looking for something different to watch.
+Maybe you are just burnt out on the current wrestling product and are looking for something different to watch.

 No matter the reason, I hope you check out this guide, and find it informative and helpful.